 The caffeine content in your tea beverage varies depending on the tea that is brewed and how the drink is prepared (weakly, strongly, etc.)

 Caffeine is found in over 60 plant species but is most often ingested via coffee, chocolate and tea.
 It can be a gut irritant, so always imbibe to your tolerances.
+Please note that these are averages:

 - An 8-ounce (240 ml) cup of brewed coffee contains an average of 95 mg of caffeine.